top of page

 Grab your FREE travel planner printable below and get planning your next trip with Alpacka My Bags!

-Where to Stay in Cinque Terre: Best Towns & Accommodations
+Where to Stay in Cinque Terre on a Budget

 Where to Stay in Cinque Terre - Alpacka My Bags Travel Blog

 Cinque Terre, Italy is an idyllic region located on the northwestern coast of Italy.
-It is well known for its seafood, colorful houses, picturesque views, and hiking trails.
+It is well known for its seafood, colorful architecture, picturesque views, and hiking trails.

-Made up of five old fishing villages, Manarola, Riomaggiore, Vernazza, Corniglia, and Monterosso, Cinque Terre is a popular destination for Italy travelers.
+Made up of five fishing villages, Manarola, Riomaggiore, Vernazza, Corniglia, and Monterosso, Cinque Terre is a popular destination in Italy for travelers which means it can be costly to visit.

 In this article...

 While any of the towns are great to stay in while visiting Cinque Terre, it depends on what you're looking for.
-Overall, I recommend staying in Manarola as it is centrally located.
+I stayed in Manarola and loved it, especially the fact that it is centrally located.

 Manarola is also one of the bigger towns so there are plenty of dining options, and you clearly can't go wrong with the breathtaking views of the Manarola coast.